mlte-team/mlte/docs/docs/development.md

 ### Model Schema Generation

 The artifacts used by `MLTE` have schemas that are used to validate them.
 These schemas need to be updated if their internal structure (code) changes.
-Assuming you have followed the instructions in the [Quickstart](#quickstart), you can do this locally with:
+You can do this locally with:

 ```bash
 $ make schema